 To address a gap, reiterate that you’d like to get back into the workforce and briefly summarize the information you listed above.
 Don’t harp too much on the topic, but assure the reader you’re prepared to come back and give them 100%.

 As a final note, remember this autobiography is yet another marketing tool to sell you as a teacher.
 Every word and sentence need to count, be careful not to ramble to make your statement precise.

-Utilize white space, as this has been proven to keep a reader’s attention longer.
-By creating short paragraphs of 3-4 sentences, you will create white space and lead the reader’s eyes downward to ensure they read the whole autobiography.
+Use white space, as this has been proven to keep a reader’s attention longer.
+By creating short paragraphs of 3-4 sentences, you will gain white space and lead the reader’s eyes downward to ensure they read the whole autobiography.
 Check out this sample of an autobiography.

-Please share any tips for writing an autobiography to fellow educators by leaving a comment below.
+Please share any tips for writing an autobiography with fellow educators by leaving a comment below.